How to Set Up the Right Click on an iMac or MacBook Computer

 If you are coming from a Windows computer – you know what the right click does.
 It opens a drop down menu with lots of useful options including copy and paste, etc.

+On a Mac, opening this shortcut menu with the right click is disabled by default.
 So, straight out of the box you would need to hit your control button and click at the same time to see the shortcut menu.

-When you click on the right side of your mouse or trackpad you want that little shortcut menu to pop right up so you can use the functions to copy, paste, access other apps, etc.
+When you click on the right side of your mouse or trackpad you want that little shortcut menu to pop right up so you can use the functions to copy, paste, access other apps, etc. The options in the shortcut menu will vary depending on what app you are using.

-But the point is that being able to access this menu with just a right click will save you valuable time.
+The major benefit of setting this up is that being able to access this menu with just a right click will save you valuable time and improve your productivity.
+Without it, everything you do on your computer is going to take you longer.

 Other Ways to Access the Shortcut Menu

-The funny thing is – if you have been using a Mac for a long time without setting up the right click shortcut menu, you may have even forgotten that you can actually open the shortcut menu with a right click.
+The funny thing is – if you have been using a Mac for a long time without setting up the right click shortcut menu, you may have even forgotten that you can actually open the shortcut menu with a simple click.

 Instead, you just might be using the menu bar across the top of your screen or you might have gotten into the habit of using control click to access your shortcuts.